arduino/help-center-content/content/Store Support/Shipping/If-you-havent-received-your-delivery.md

 1. Check around the entrance(s) of your residence, particularly on back porches, bushes, garages, grills, or other places that might protect your package from theft or weather.

+    > [!NOTE]
-    > Note that carriers may also use plastic bags to protect your package from the weather.
+    > Carriers may use plastic bags to protect your package from the weather.

-1. See if someone else at your delivery address or a nearby neighbor have picked up the parcel.
+1. See if someone else at your delivery address or a nearby neighbor has picked up the parcel.

 ## If you still can't find your package